misiektoja/spotify_profile_monitor/docs/configuration.md

 Spotify Profile Monitor can send profile, follower and error alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook delivery works with or without email.

 `WEBHOOK_PROVIDER` selects the request format.
 It defaults to `"discord"`.
 Standard Discord and public `ntfy.sh` URLs automatically select the matching format if this configured value is stale.
+While `WEBHOOK_PROVIDER` is left at its default, that detection is silent and `--verbose` reports it.
+A warning appears only when your configuration file sets a provider the URL disagrees with.
 Self-hosted ntfy and compatible endpoints still use the configured provider.
 Use `--webhook-provider discord` or `--webhook-provider ntfy` for an explicit one-run override.

 ### Discord